 The residency program must provide the trainee with adequate practical experience in invasive and non-invasive cardiac diagnostic techniques, as well as a suitable clinical case experience, to ensure clinical proficiency.
-To document this experience, a case log of required procedures must be maintained including salient information about the patient and procedures.
-The ACVIM (Cardiology) or approved ECVIM Cardiology Diplomate supervising the individual procedure must provide a signature documenting their supervision of the procedure.
-A summary table must be included at the end of the case log indicating the total number of catheterizations and echocardiograms performed.
-A copy of this case/procedure documentation log can be obtained at the onset of training from the ACVIM website or by writing to the ACVIM office.
+To document this experience, a catheterization log and echocardiography log of required procedures must be maintained including salient information about the patient and procedures.
+This information must be submitted annually using the currently-approved electronic catheterization log and echocardiographic log forms.
+The ACVIM (Cardiology) or approved ECVIM Cardiology Diplomate supervising the individual catheterizations must provide a signature documenting their supervision of the procedure.
+A summary form must be included in the annual submission indicating the total number of echocardiograms and both the type and number of catheterizations performed.
+A copy of these logs and the summary form can be obtained at the onset of training from the ACVIM website or by writing to the ACVIM office.
 Specific requirements during the residency include: